What Is the Washington Lemon Law?

 Vehicle Replacement

-Replace your defective vehicle with a new one at no additional expense.
+Replace your defective vehicle with a new one at no additional expense under the manufacturer’s warranty.

 Frequently Asked Questions

-In Washington, a vehicle may be deemed a Lemon if it has a substantial defect that remains after four repair attempts, or after two attempts for serious safety defects.
-Alternatively, if the vehicle is out of service for 30 cumulative days within the warranty period, it may qualify.
-The defect must substantially impair the vehicle’s use, value, or safety.
+In Washington, a vehicle may be considered a Lemon if it has a substantial defect that remains after four repair attempts, or after two attempts for serious safety defects.
+A car may also qualify if it is out of service for 30 cumulative days during the warranty period.
+To meet Lemon Law requirements, the defect must substantially impair the vehicle’s use, value, or safety.

-If a vehicle qualifies as a Lemon, the manufacturer must repurchase or replace it and report its status to the Department of Licensing, which becomes part of its history.
+If a vehicle qualifies as a Lemon, the manufacturer must either repurchase or replace it and report its status to the Department of Licensing, where it becomes part of the vehicle’s permanent history.

 Washington’s Lemon Law holds manufacturers, not dealerships, responsible.
-However, if a dealer misrepresented the car’s condition, you may have legal options.
+However, if a dealer misrepresented the car’s condition or failed to disclose existing vehicle problems, you may still have legal options.

-You must request Lemon Law arbitration within 30 months of the vehicle’s original delivery date.
-Don’t wait—Easy Lemon can help you file before time runs out.
+You must request Lemon Law arbitration within 2½ years of the vehicle’s original delivery date.
+Don’t wait, Easy Lemon can help you file before time runs out.

 What Our Washington Clients are Saying